apache/systemds/docs/dml-language-reference.md

 ### Data Types

 Three data types (frame, matrix and scalar) and four value types (double, integer, string, and boolean) are supported.
 Matrices are 2-dimensional, and support the double value type (i.e., the cells in a matrix are of type double).
 The frame data type denotes the tabular data, potentially containing columns of value type numeric, string, and boolean.
 Frame functions are described in [Frames](dml-language-reference.html#frames) and  [Data Pre-Processing Built-In Functions](dml-language-reference.html#data-pre-processing-built-in-functions).
-SystemML supports type polymorphism for both data type (primarily, matrix and scalar types) and value type during evaluation.
+SystemDS supports type polymorphism for both data type (primarily, matrix and scalar types) and value type during evaluation.
 For example:

     # Spoiler alert: matrix() is a built-in function to
     # create matrix, which will be discussed later